nleguillarme/SLIME/README.md

 - *connections.json*: a JSON configuration file used for storing credentials and other information necessary for connecting to external services (e.g. the GloBi API).
 - *config-morph.ini*: a INI file used to configure the [RDF materialization process](https://morph-kgc.readthedocs.io/en/latest/documentation/#configuration).
 - *sources*: a directory contaning the configuration and mapping files for the different data sources.
+- *graphdb*: a directory containing a Makefile to help you set up an instance of the GraphDB Free triplestore.
 - *LICENSE*: a file containing the licence text.
 - *README.md*: this file.